The activities of the GPW Group on the financial market include:

 Turnover in shares on the Main Market [PLN billion] and velocity [%]

-The HVP and HVF programmes were modified in 2016 and the price promotions under the programmes were extended for another year.
-HVP and HVF are special promotion programmes dedicated to active investors in equities and derivatives:
+The HVP and HVF programmes were modified in 2017 and price promotions under the programmes were extended until 31 August 2018.
+HVP and HVF are special promotional programmes addressed to active investors on the stock and derivative market.

-Both these programmes on the cash and derivatives markets jointly had 7 participants in 2016, which generated 10.2% of the value of trade in shares on the electronic order book; in the best months, their share in trade in equity trade was 12%.
+Both these programmes on the cash and derivatives markets jointly had 8 participants in 2017.
+Proprietary traders (participants of the HVP and HVF programmes and a new market maker) generated 11.5% of the value of trading in shares on the electronic order book in 2017; in the best months, their share in trade in equity trade was 13.2%.